flybywiresim/rnp/README.md

 #### Macros

 Declare a macro.
-Macros may be exported and used in other files using `import`.
+Macros may be exported using `export`.
+Macros are "hygienic", meaning that identifiers may not be implicitly leaked into or out of a macro scope.
+Macros parameters use `$` to avoid being confused with normal variables.

 ```rnp
 macro add($a, $b) {